11 Module 10: Technology and Ecology

 Other innovations included water-powered mills and water-moving machines; advanced looms and weaving devices; medical practices such as acupuncture which developed in China; the invention of astrological devices for charting the skies; a type of rain gauge to measure precipitation invented in Koreans, devices for detecting earthquakes.
 There were also discoveries in mathematics that in some instances pre-dated European solutions to these problems by centuries.

 A sundial clock using shadows to count time.
-It can be seen from several vantage points in the Forbidden City.
+This is just one of several designs placed in areas throughout the Forbidden City in Beijing.

 A reproduction of an earthquake detector invented in 132 CE by Chinese astronomer Zhang Heng.
 Historical records state that it operated as follows: when there was an earthquake happening in a certain direction, a ball would fall out from the dragon facing that direction into the mouth of a frog on the same side of the device.

-A reproduction of an astrological device, which was also invented by Zhang Heng.
+A reproduction of an astrological device called an armillary sphere, which was also invented by Zhang Heng.
 It shows the equator, horizon, the 2 poles, and so on.
 It was water-powered and could indicate the relationship between the earth and major stars in the sky.

-Tangram, or qiqiaoban or, in Chinese, literally “seven boards of cunning.”
-Tangrams can be verified as far back as the 17th century, although they are often said to have been invented well before this.
+The tangram, or qiqiaoban in Chinese (literally “seven boards of cunning”), can be verified as far back as the 17th century, although they are often said to have been invented well before this.

 The Dujiangyan irrigation system provides water for irrigation in Chengdu and surrounding areas.
-This is the “fish mouth” that divides the river into two: the external branch (left) and internal branch (right) which feed the Min River and the ancient irrigation channel.
+This is the “fish mouth” that divides the river into two: the external branch (top left) and internal branch (bottom left) which feed the Min River and the ancient irrigation channel.
+(Photo by Hugh Llewelyn, licensed under CC BY-SA 2.0)

 Korean innovations in astronomy and engineering are reflected in the Queen’s Observatory (7th century CE); sundials and water-clocks; and the complex interlocking granite chamber housing the magnificent Sokkuram Buddha near Kyongju.
 Many technological innovations including papermaking, bronze bell casting, and wooden architecture made their way to Japan via the Korean peninsula and from China via the Korean peninsula in the 6th to 7th centuries CE.